Frequently Asked Questions about Bed Bugs

 No. Applying pesticides on your own may cause harm.
 Certain pesticides do not show effectiveness in killing bed bugs as the insects have developed tolerance to certain pesticides.
 Also, the pesticides available to the average person are weaker than what the pros have access to.
 Only the professional pest control company knows the combination and proportion of pesticides that works effectively on bed bugs.
 Applying pesticides on your own may cause the bed bugs to scatter and move to unreachable crevices and make the problem worse.
 It is advised to hire a professional pest Control Company.

-How infestation of bedbugs can be avoided while travelling?
+How can infestation of bedbugs be avoided while travelling?

 Travelers should be very cautious about bedbugs especially when they stay in hotels or travelling in trains.
 Inspect thoroughly the room before you make your stay.
 Carry flashlight and gloves to aid in your inspection.
 Remember to check headboard, check sheets, pillows, mattress and box spring for getting clue of blood spots.
 If you could find any evidence, then abruptly change your room or compartment in case of train journey.